j1rie/IRMP_STM32_KBD/eventlircd/README.md

 For triggerhappy put irmp_stm32_kbd.conf into /etc/triggerhappy/triggers.d/
 stm32kbd2uinput writes into /var/log/started_by_IRMP_STM32_KBD directly.

+## Don't use softhddevice for remote control
+It is recommended to use vdr-plugin-irmphidkbd instead, because softhddevice's remote function is not as precise.

-## Without eventlircd: Finding keysym's
+## Using softhddevice without eventlircd: Finding keysym's
 Softhddevice passes X11 keypresses on to VDR as 'XKeySym'.
 To find them, start xev in an xterm with the focus on the test window.
 When you then press a button on the remote, you'll see the corresponding keysym.
 For example a button is configured as 'KEY_I', which gives the keysym 'i', which is mapped to 'Info'.
 See kbd.map and remote.conf.

-## Without eventlircd: Resuming softhddevice
+## Using softhddevice without eventlircd: Resuming softhddevice
 No X11 keypresses are passed on by softhddevice when suspended and SuspendClose=1.
 E.g. triggerhappy is needed to resume from suspend.
 See irmp_stm32_kbd.conf and 70-irmp.rules.

-## Don't use softhddevice for remote control
-It is recommended to use vdr-plugin-irmphidkbd instead, because softhddevice's remote function is not as precise.
+## Kernel's autorepeat
+If the kernel's autorepeat bothers you, you can change it with kbdrate or xset (or ir-keytable on older systems).
+It should be greater than the release timeout, so that it does not interfere.